-Figure 6 - WLEP Bondi Junction Height of Building Map Extract
+Figure 6 - WLEP Bondi Junction Height of Building Map Extract contemporary mixed-use developments.

-The Heritage Assessment also includes examples of a number of successful developments which have sympathetically incorporated heritage items as podium while increasing density above to achieve contemporary mixed-use developments.
 These are illustrated below in Figure 7 and Figure 8, with further details of these developments provided in the Heritage Impact Statement lodged with the Planning Proposal.